astepantsov/gmod-advanced-door-system/README.md

 # Advanced Door System
-Repository for the developers of the Advanced Door System addon (Garry's Mod),
+Repository for the developers of the Advanced Door System addon (Garry's Mod).